-Tables for the development of the 6 and 12-hour duration design storms are presented in Appendix 7.
-In all instances, the hyetograph time increment, $\Delta t$ , shall not exceed six minutes.
+An example of development of 6-hour and 12-hour duration design storms for Howard County, Maryland is presented in Appendix 7.
+A spread sheet was developed to calculate the 6, 12, and 24-hour storm distributions for locations within Maryland.
+In all instances, the hyetograph time increment, $\Delta t$ , shall not exceed 6 minutes (0.1 hour).

-IDF curves and the isohyetal maps of Appendix 7 are developed from point measurements.
+Intensity-Duration-Frequency (IDF) curves are developed from point measurements.
 The spatial distribution of rainfall within a storm generally produces an average depth over an area that is a function of watershed area and storm duration.
-Figure 3.22, reproduced from USWB-TP-40, illustrates this phenomenon.
+Figure 3.11, reproduced from USWB-TP-40, illustrates this phenomenon.
 The Panel recommends that the hydrologist adjust the design storm rainfall to reflect spatial distribution.
-If the hydrologist is using GISHydro2000 the adjustment is automatic.
-If the hydrologist is conducting a study outside the GISHydro2000 environment and the watershed area is larger than five square miles, the adjustment for spatial distribution should be made using the graph in Appendix 7.
+If the hydrologist is using GISHydro2000, the adjustment is automatic.
+If the hydrologist is conducting a study outside the GISHydro2000 environment, the adjustment for spatial distribution should be made using the graph in Figure 3.10.

 The NRCS presents runoff curve numbers for many hydrologic soil-cover complexes as a range covering "good", "fair" and "poor" - conditions that may be difficult to determine.
 Also, as discussed in Chapter 3, the assumption that $I_a = 0.2S$ is fundamental in the calculation of runoff volume in terms of a Runoff Curve Number (RCN).
-Figure 10.2 of USDA-SCS-NEH-4 (1985) presented in this report as Figure 3.2, shows that there is significant scatter in the data used to support the assumption that $I_a = 0.2S$ .
+Figure 10-1 of USDA-NRCS-NEH, Part 630, Chapter 10, (2004) presented in this report as Figure 3.2, shows that there is significant scatter in the data used to support the assumption that $I_a = 0.2S$ .
 Thus, the Panel recommends that the designer be granted a reasonable degree of latitude in the selection of RCN values for individual land parcels during the calibration process providing the values remain within the range recommended by NRCS and the decision be justified in writing.
 Adjustments must be made on a parcel-by-parcel basis and cannot be made by simply changing the overall watershed RCN.

 The commonly used peak rate factor of 484 in NRCS dimensionless unit hydrograph (DUHG) is known to vary for different terrain.
-The regional DUHGs for Maryland are currently being updated.
-Until new peak rate factors are published by NRCS, the designer will use those of Table 3.1.
+The designer will use those of Table 3.1.